 Ron Gonzales is the President and CEO of the Hispanic Foundation of Silicon Valley.
-The Foundation is dedicated to improving the quality of life for Silicon Valley Latinos.

-He also served as Mayor of San José, the Capital of Silicon Valley and the nation’s 10th largest city from 1999-2006.
+He also served as Mayor of San José, the Capital of Silicon Valley and the nation’s 10th-largest city from 1999-2006.
 His achievements included nationally recognized initiatives for strong neighborhoods, improved public education, and effective solutions to affordable housing and regional transportation projects.
 Mayor Gonzales may be best known for championing the extension of the Bay Area Rapid Transit (BART) to San Jose and Silicon Valley.
 So much so that former San Francisco Mayor Willie Brown nicknamed him “Mayor BART.”

 Gonzales served for eight years (1989-1996) on the Santa Clara County Board of Supervisors.
 As a two-time mayor and member of the Sunnyvale City Council (1979-87), he currently serves as Board Chair for SV@Home, Chair of the Silicon Valley Capital Club Board of Governors, and Board Member of KIPP Bay Area Public Charter Schools.